g0di/fastapi-problem-details/README.md

 ### Keeping the code DRY

-If you start having to raise almost the same `ProblemException` in several places of your code (for example when you validate a requester permissions) you have too ways to avoid copy-pasting the same object in many places of your code
+If you start having to raise almost the same `ProblemException` in several places of your code (for example when you validate a requester permissions) you have two ways to avoid copy-pasting the same object in many places of your code

 #### 1. Inheritance